vidmap/opensfm-tutorial/README.md

 # opensfm-tutorial
 How to set up opensfm on any computer through docker.
-First, to download from Docker, run:
+First, to download a prebuilt image containing opensfm from Docker, run:

 `sudo docker pull awkbr549/opensfm`
 # Running OpenSfM on localhost